mhcrnl/ogcalc/doc/ogcalc.rst

 ------------

-In the previous section, the user interface was constructed entirely ``by hand''.
+In the previous section, the user interface was constructed entirely "by hand".
 This might seem to be rather difficult to do, as well as being messy and time-consuming.
 In addition, it also makes for rather unmaintainable code, since changing the interface, for example to add a new feature, would be rather hard.
 As interfaces become more